sesame-project/simulationBasedTesting/documentation/userguide.md

-In order to use the simulation-based testing platform, firstly, the user should load Eclipse and then invoke a new Eclipse Application, by right-clicking upon the project **uk.ac.york.sesame.testing.generator** and selecting *Run As* / *Eclipse Application*.
+In order to use the simulation-based testing platform, firstly, the user should load Eclipse and then invoke a new Eclipse Application, by right-clicking upon the project **uk.ac.york.sesame.testing.generator** and selecting "Run As" / "Eclipse Application".
 This will launch a fresh Eclipse instance under which the SESAME automated code generation plugins are available:

 ![Starting a Child Eclipse by running the generator project](./readme-images/run-generator-project.png)

-(If there is a problem flagged regarding ``javax.xml.bind'', ignore it).
+(If there is a problem flagged regarding "javax.xml.bind", ignore it).
 There may be a delay on the first invocation of this.

 ## Creating New Project